dromara/newcar/docs/content/getting-started.md

 root.animate(nc.create, 0, 30);
 ```

-This method will add an animation named `create` to this root widget and set the animation start at the 0th time unit.
+This method will add an animation named `create` to this root widget and set the animation start at the first time unit.

 Congratulations!
-You have now understood the basic usage of the Newcar animation engine.
-We will explain each concept in detail next.
-If you like our project, feel free to join us and contribute or give us a free Star on GitHub.
+You have learned the basic usage of the Newcar animation engine.
+We will explain more deeply later.
+If you like our project, feel free to join us and contribute or give us a free Star on our [Repository](https://github.com/dromara/newcar).